-Relocation services and options are available to transferring Army employees meeting the eligibility requirements of Joint Travel Regulation (JTR), Volume 2, Chapter 15.
+Relocation services and options are available to transferring Army employees meeting the eligibility requirements of Joint Travel Regulation (JTR), Chapter 5, Permanent Duty Travel, Part : Civilian Employees Only, Section 15: Relocation Services.
 One of the most popular services provided is the Guaranteed Homesale program.
 This program is designed to assist Army employees to relocate from one permanent duty station to another.
 The Federal Travel Regulation now allows agencies to provide a Home Marketing Incentive Payment program in conjunction with the Guaranteed Homesale Program.
 Army hopes to achieve significant financial savings from this program by paying lower management fees on a larger portion of transferring employees' homes.
 Employees should be positively motivated by receiving direct financial benefit from these savings, in return for their active involvement in independently and aggressively market, and find a bona fide buyer for their residence.

 Order authorizing officials may offer the HMIP program to Army employees who: